spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 13. Scroll down the presets option menu and enable **Remote Monitoring**.

-14. Review the YAML configuration.
-Navigate down the file until you find the parameter `adminPassword`.
+14. Review the YAML configuration on the right.
+Scroll down in the file until you find the parameter `adminPassword`.
 Input the password value for the admin user.
 The default admin user name is `admin`.

 15. Confirm your changes by selecting **Confirm & Create**.
 There are several options you can enable to expand the functionality of the monitoring stack.
 Review the [Prometheus Operator](/integrations/prometheus-operator) pack documentation to learn more about the available options.

-16. Click on **Next** to review the cluster profile.
-Save the cluster profile.
+16. Click on **Next** to review the cluster profile and save it.

 17. Navigate to the left **Main Menu** and select **Clusters**.